charlottejohnston/charlottejohnston.github.io/README.md

 Bugs

-The Fan Club buttons freeze sometimes
+The Fan Club buttons freeze sometimes.

 I had a lot of issues with the Pages files not working after they were synced to Github.
 I was able to get around this by changing the links to the pages.
 After the push to Github, I was having a lot of issues viewing the site locally.
+Viewing the posts through the Github repository works, but there were some issues when downloading them locally.

 The favicon worked on most browsers I tested, but some may not.
 I wanted to make more complex layouts with images fitted around eachother but as this was my first time using HTML at all it was too challenging.